Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 All the example operators that are shown in the previous section have an explicit [CoroutineContext](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.coroutines/-coroutine-context/) parameter.
-In Rx world it roughly corresponds to a [Scheduler](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Scheduler.html).
+In the Rx world it roughly corresponds to a [Scheduler](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Scheduler.html).

 ### Threads with Rx